Agricultural Development Act

 Article 33

-Private juristic persons are prohibited from taking arable lands, with the exception of farmers’ organizations, agricultural corporations or agricultural experimentation and research institutes taking lands pursuant to Article 34 of this Act with permission.
+Private juristic persons are prohibited from taking arable lands, with the exception of farmers’ organizations, agricultural corporations or agricultural research and experiment institutes taking lands pursuant to Article 34 of this Act with permission.

 Article 34

-Farmers’ organizations, agricultural corporations, or agricultural experimentation and research institutes in compliance with technology-intensive or capital-intensive standards and categorization, after receiving permission through application, may take arable lands.
+Farmers’organizations, agricultural corporations, or agricultural research and experiment institutes in compliance with technology-intensive or capital-intensive standards and categorization, after receiving permission through application, may take arable lands.
 Technology-intensive or capital-intensive standards and categorization shall be formulated and promulgated by the central competent authority.

-Farmers’ organizations, agricultural corporations, or agricultural experimentation and research institutes applying for taking arable lands shall submit operation and exploitation plans as well as other required documentation to the competent authorities at city or county/ municipality of the land location; the said government will then submit the application to the central competent authority for permission and the issuance of the certification of the approval.
+Farmers’organizations, agricultural corporations, or agricultural research and experiment institutes applying for taking arable lands shall submit operation and exploitation plans as well as other required documentation to the competent authorities at the county or municipality level of the land location; the said government will then submit the application to the central competent authority for permission and the issuance of the certification of the approval.
 The applicant then takes the certification to register the transfer of the land ownership.

 The central competent authority shall base its approval on factors such as the state of agricultural development at the land location, the categorization of the application, as well as the operation and exploitation plans, and it shall limit the site location, the size, and the usage of the arable land, and the highest amount of mortgage on the land.

-Regulations governing the said transfer permission application of the arable land taken by farmers’ organizations, agricultural corporations, or agricultural experimentation and research institutes shall be formulated by the central competent authority.
+Regulations governing the said transfer permission application of the arable land taken by farmers’ organizations, agricultural corporations, or agricultural research and experiment institutes shall be formulated by the central competent authority.

 Article 35

-Farmers’ organizations, agricultural corporations, or agricultural experimentation and research institutes taking arable lands pursuant to the preceding article are prohibited from changing operation and exploitation plans at will or laying the land idle, unless the aforesaid acts are approved by the central competent authority.
+Farmers’organizations, agricultural corporations, or agricultural research and experiment institutes taking arable lands pursuant to the preceding article are prohibited from changing operation and exploitation plans at will or laying the land idle, unless the aforesaid acts are approved by the central competent authority.

 Article 36

-Farmers’ organizations, agricultural corporations, or agricultural research institutes taking arable lands by permission pursuant to Article 34 are prohibited from (changing the use of the land) using the land for other purposes.
+Farmers’organizations, agricultural corporations, or agricultural research and experiment institutes taking arable lands by permission pursuant to Article 34 are prohibited from (changing the use of the land) using the land for other purposes.
 An exception can be adopted for operating projects, which apply for changing land usage based on corresponding regulations.

 Article 37